lioness3/doctor/README.md

 Create a .env file in the root directory.
 Save your API key in the .env file as the example shows below:
 ex: API_Key=123456789123456789

-OR, you may directy paste your key in the business.js file in place of ${process.env.API_KEY}.
+OR, you may directly paste your key in the business.js file in place of ${process.env.API_KEY}.
 ***************
 # _Technology Used_
 * API from https://developer.betterdoctor.com/